bkuhn/talks/SCALE-2014/npo-acct.markdown

     $ wc -l `find . -type f -print`|tail -1
     1324 total

+# What's Right About That?

++ Well, text files might be a good storage (sometimes).

++ And, using REST APIs with JSON seems right.

++ But, if we're going to do this, it's harder than just writing a README.md file with sweeping claims.

++ As a start, we need software hackers to *like* accounting.

 # Enter Ledger-CLI

 + Ledger CLI is a hackers' way of doing accounting.